 40ft HC flat rack dimensions

-Apart from 20ft and 40ft, you can also get 40ft high cube flat rack containers in the container market.
-This is ideal if your cargo requires additional payload capacity as compared to 40ft.
-Here are the dimensions of a 40ft HC flat rack container.
+Apart from the 20ft and 40ft varieties, you can also get 40ft high cube flat rack containers in the container market.
+These have an extra foot of height.
+Here are the dimensions of 40ft HC flat racks:

 |Internal length||12.13 m / 39.8 ft|